Illuminating the Dark Sector: Understanding Modified Gravity Signatures with Cross-Correlations of Gravitational Waves and Large-Scale Structure: Methodology

 While the core of our analysis is performed on synthetic data through a full sampling of the posterior, we use the Fisher matrix formalism in two instances.
 First, to to explore the impact of the different settings for the GWs data (see \autoref{sec:data_GW}).
 Second, to quantify the importance of the relativistic corrections in the GW-NC which we neglect in the main analysis, as described in \autoref{app:GW_sources}.

-The Fisher matrix approach assumes the posterior to be gaussian and is computationally very fast, providing an efficient tool to make a first estimate of how well the parameters of a certain model can be constrained and which degeneracies, if any, we shall expect among them.
-In general the elements of the matrix are:
+\cdlt{The Fisher matrix approach assumes a Gaussian likelihood for the harmonic coefficients $a_{\ell m}$ and is computationally efficient, providing an initial estimate of how well the parameters of a given model can be constrained and which degeneracies might arise.
+The elements of the Fisher matrix are:

-where $\mu$ represents the mean value of the data $C_\ell$, while ${\rm C}$ is the expected covariance matrix for the data.
-In our case, the data are represented by the angular power spectrum coefficients, whose mean value vanishes, while the expression for the covariance can be found in \ldots
+where $\mu$ represents the mean of the data, and ${\rm C}$ is the expected covariance matrix for the data.
+In the case of 3$\times$2pt analyses, the data vector is given by the set of angular power spectra $C_\ell^{ij}$, whose expectation value defines the mean of the data vector, $\mu = C_\ell^{ij}( \theta)$.
+Although the covariance matrix formally depends on the cosmological parameters, this dependence is typically weak and is neglected in Fisher forecasts.
+Under this approximation, only the second term contribute.
+For the calculation of the covariance we refer to \cite{Euclidpreparation_Sciotti}.}